Favourable wind energy conditions draw German companies to Finland

 ABO Wind has constructed a total of 500 megawatts of wind power in Finland and has another 500 megawatts in planning or under construction.
 Northern Ostrobothnia is credited for its favourable wind energy conditions by both parties.

-“We continue to be convinced by wind power in the Nordics and are happy to realise this Finnish wind project on the basis of already established business partnerships thanks to our existing wind projects in other countries,” commented Alexandra von Bernstorff, managing partner of Luxcara.
+“We continue to be convinced by wind power in the Nordics and are happy to realise this Finnish wind project on the basis of already established business partnerships thanks to our existing wind projects in other countries,” commented Alexandra von Bernstorff, managing partner of Luxcara, in a release.